Chrisvann1/Collaborative-Storyboarding-Application/README.md

 - Record metadata such as camera angle, lens focal length, transitions, and duration
 - Maintain relationships between projects, scenes, and boards using a relational schema
 - Real-time editing
-- Drag and drop organization
+- Drag and drop board organization
+- Local frontend render when a change is made to the database

 ---